 For a free legal consultation, call (337) 777-7777

-Determining Liability Helps You Understand Whose Insurance to Contact
+Determining Liability Helps You Understand Whose Insurance Company to Contact

-Louisiana Revised Statutes (RS) §45:201.6 mandates that TNCs and their drivers must both have insurance policies in the event that an accident occurs.
+Louisiana Revised Statutes (RS) §45:201.6 mandates that TNCs and their drivers both have insurance policies if an accident occurs.
 Uber and Lyft post general policy limits on their websites, but these values are subject to change.

 Based on your accident scenario, you might pursue compensation from:

 If the rideshare driver was off duty or not logged into the app, you may pursue compensation from their auto insurance as if they were a non-commercial driver on the road.
 Filing an insurance claim may allow you to recover compensation for your collision-related medical expenses and property damages.

 If Uber or Lyft is determined to be liable for your accident, they may be compelled to provide coverage for your medical bills, property damage, and other losses.

 Ridesharing companies must also provide uninsured motorist (UM) or underinsured motorist (UIM) coverage if an involved party is not sufficiently insured.
 Other types of insurance coverage may apply, which your lawyer can discuss in more detail.